backstage/backstage/contrib/make/README.md

 * To ensure task execution consistency across a variety of environments, especially across developer workstations and remote DevOps servers
 * For tasks that are particularly fragile and/or complex (e.g. developers consistently reporting setup and environmental issues)
 * Code editors and "Integrated Development Environments" may offer support for containerized development, like Visual Studio Code's Remote Development extension.
 This pattern can easily be extended to support these scenarios.
 One important consideration is GUI tooling support.
 Most task execution shouldn't require a GUI, especially for remote DevOps tasks.
-However, developers might use GUI tooling that could also be containerized / virtualized.
+However, developers might use GUI tooling that could also use containerization or virtualization.
 So, consider how to achieve both.
 For example "Docker in Docker" (DiD) could enable a GUI development container to execute containerized tasks in separate containers.

 ## Example

 Backstage is a web application with prerequisites on Node and Yarn.
 Engineers are encouraged to install a specific version of Node and Yarn.
 The version of node is partially enforced by the "engines" configuration in "package.json".
-And, the version of `yarn` was "locked" using the command `yarn set version ...`, resulting in the root project file "./.yarnrc" with the setting "yarn-path" that contains a specific version of Yarn.
+And, the version of `yarn` was "locked" using the command `yarn set version ...`, resulting in the root project yarn configuration file with the setting "yarn-path" that contains a specific version of Yarn.
 Engineers are encouraged to deploy with Docker.

-While local execution of DevOps tasks are defined in the "scripts" section of Node's "package.json" file, the DevOps tasks used during continuous integration and deployment are defined separately in ".github/workflows/*.yml" files to be executed by GitHub Actions using separate task definitions.
+While local execution of DevOps tasks are defined in the "scripts" section of Node's "package.json" file, the DevOps tasks used during continuous integration and deployment are defined separately in GitHub workflow YAML files to be executed by GitHub Actions using separate task definitions.

 Docker could be used to unite the execution of local workstation tasks and remote DevOps tasks.
-With a consistent container image definition, tasks can be executed with certain gaurantees about the OS, tooling and versions and configuration.
+With a consistent container image definition, tasks can be executed with guarantees about the OS, tooling and versions and configuration.

 A simple option might be to build the image as needed.
 Local development could build the image once and reuse it over time.
 However, DevOps servers would need to build the image on every execution set.
 Also, building ad-hoc still introduces some significant variability when tooling is installed into the container and the system is updated.